jas0ndiamond/nssk-data/setup/README.md

 `scp nssk-data/setup/conf/config.json user@my.container.host:/path/to/nssk-data/docker`

-On the container host, build the docker image and name it `nssk-mysql`
+Switch over to the container host, and build the docker image with the build script:

 ```
 cd nssk-data/docker
-docker build -t nssk-mysql .
+./build.sh
 ```

 Next, run the start script:

 ```
-./start.sh
+./start.sh db-setup.json
 ```

 Check the output for confirmation that the database user setup script was successfully deleted.